• Home

 With a full understanding of how difficult raising a SEN child can be and how difficult it can be to know where to go for help, Jo wants to be able to do more to help those in similar situations.
 Therefore, her role at reSEND is a perfect marriage of her skills and her approachable personality and warmth.

-Alan has been working with reSEND for well over 2 years and has supported many families through the process of securing an assessment, reviewing drafts and annual reviews.
+Alan has been working with reSEND for several years and has supported many families through the process of securing an assessment, reviewing drafts and annual reviews.
 His compassion and attention to detail meant that he was promoted to Lead Independent SEND Adviser earlier in the year and he now oversees the ISA team as well as contributing to the policies and procedures that are required for reSEND.
 Prior to joining reSEND he spent 13 years in local government working within Housing Services and is familiar with the difficulties experienced by families with SEND children, not just in an education setting but the challenges caused by poor housing and wider issues in the community.

 He has been a Governor at a local primary school and worked part-term at MIND.
 Alan has a passion for coaching and mentoring and has attended ILM accredited courses, which have given him valuable skills he can bring to his role as a Independent SEND Advisor.
 Growing up with a neurodiverse condition has given Alan personal insight into some of the challenges faced by those with epilepsy and other Neurodiverse conditions.